Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 ### dbt Copilot

 Use [dbt <Constant name="copilot" />'s AI assistant](/docs/cloud/dbt-copilot) to modify or generate queries using natural language prompts or to chat with the <Constant name="copilot" /> agent to gather insights about your data.
-There are two ways you can use dbt <Constant name="copilot" /> in <Constant name="explorer" /> to interact with your data:
+There are two ways you can use dbt <Constant name="copilot" /> in <Constant name="query_page" /> to interact with your data:

 <Lightbox src="/img/docs/dbt-insights/insights-copilot-tabs.png" width="90%" title="dbt Copilot in Insights" />